eelcocramer/node-bluetooth-serial-port/README.md

 `npm install bluetooth-serial-port`

-For Linux x64 and Windows x64 on Node 18, 20, 22 and 24, installation first downloads a prebuilt native binary from GitHub Releases.
+For Linux x64/arm64, Windows x64, and macOS x64/arm64 on Node 18, 20, 22 and 24, installation first downloads a prebuilt native binary from GitHub Releases.
 If a matching prebuild is unavailable, install falls back to a local `node-gyp` build.

 ## Test build Linux using docker